An Introduction to Ayurveda

 Ayurveda is a literal combination of two Sanskrit words: "Ayur" (life) and "Veda" (study or knowledge).

-Ayurveda is a unique practice that many consider a medical system.
-However, more than anything, it is focused on healthy living rather than any treatment.
+Ayurveda is a unique practice that is traditionally considered a medical system.
+More than anything, it is focused on healthy living- proactive and preventative actions as an approach to treatment.
 The core concept is that we are unique individuals, and to thrive, we must be true to our individual needs, patterns, and ultimately, selves.
 When we begin to learn who we are, we gain tools to make powerful changes in how we live.
 When our understanding deepens, we blossom with great health, vitality, clarity, and personal growth.

 Ayurveda reminds us that there is not one perfect diet for everyone, no perfect exercise program, and certainly not one universally ideal lifestyle plan.
 Studying life, in Ayurveda, means learning to understand our own natural constitution (prakruti), our current state (vikruti), and how we can bring our current state closer to our natural state for great health.
 Not everyone is designed to eat raw foods.
 Not everyone is their healthiest with the most vigorous yoga or fitness program.
 Not everyone needs 8 hours of sleep each night.
 Some of us need less, some of us do better with more.
 Some of us would benefit from each of these practices, but not all of us.